This information is for professionals who have direct or indirect involvement with children and young people. This includes those who:

 Our Assessment Consultation Therapy (ACT) team works with schools, partner agencies and social care professionals – as well as with the children, young people and their parents – to reduce sexual abuse by children and young people.

-- Publications about the Family Group Conference (PDF)
+- How to make a referral to the Family Group Conference service